 I am Wanda Raymond.
 I am married and have 2 grown boys.
 We moved here in 2005 from Kenora Ontario and have been in Riverview Park area since 2018.
 I was part of a community association in Kenora and am happy to be part of RPCA.

 I’m community minded and will help those in need, if I can.
-I am a member of a couple groups at Rideau Park United Church.
+I am a member of a couple of groups at Rideau Park United Church.

 I am on disability, so keep busy with my crafts to pass the time.
 My main craft is making funky earrings.